musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

       };
 ```

-The last piece of the puzzle is to utilise the transformation above on the image and append it to the underlay image to get the final transformed image url :
+The last piece of the puzzle is to utilize the transformation above on the image uploaded and append it to the underlay image to get the final transformed image url :

 ```transform image
    const transformedImg = await cloudinary.url(